 Value added tax (VAT) is not just an accounting or tax challenge.
 It impacts every part of the business with regard to cash flow, costing of capital, pricing of products and services, financial reporting, tax accounting, compliance processes, supply chain, procurement and contracting, and all technology currently enabling this ecosystem.
 In addition, there will be significant training needs for personnel to understand and operate effectively under a VAT regime.

-Omanis had opposed the introduction of VAT fearing the impact on the country’s economy However, as the country battles against COVID-19 and a fall in oil prices, VAT implementation would help the country get its economy back on track.
+Omanis had opposed the introduction of VAT fearing the impact on the country’s economy however, as the country battles against COVID-19 and a fall in oil prices, VAT implementation would help the country get its economy back on track.

 The introduction of VAT is expected to bring in a whole lot of changes in the Oman economy.
-Let’s take a look at how introduction of VAT will impact the Oman economy:
+Let’s take a look at how the introduction of VAT will impact the Oman economy:

-Earnings from value added tax (VAT) are estimated to bring an additional revenue to Oman’s economy.
+Earnings from value added tax (VAT) are estimated to bring additional revenue to Oman’s economy.
 This additional source of revenue via VAT besides the major stream of revenue from oil and gas will further strengthen the fiscal revenue for public welfare and economic growth.
 While the excise tax will boost the country’s coffers, it is the imminent implementation of VAT that is expected to have the greatest impact - the IMF estimated the generation of new revenue between 1.5 and three percent of non-oil GDP, from the introduction of VAT

 It is expected that VAT will help supply the state treasury to meet its deficit and debt obligations, help diversify Oman’s income away from oil, and strengthen the Sultanate’s competitiveness levels and raise its sovereign rating.